PlanetHopf/LARS/Homework/Homework7/Assignment_10.md

  - *Does your code meet the FAIR4RS Principles?
 If so, how does it meet the principles?
 If not, which principles does it not meet and why?*

 Phone calls, github, google drive file, and google search.
 They worked well for comminicating and organizing.

+The continuous integration for bug testing was problematic.
+It seems like it couldn't read our files very well.
+We would have rather tested them old school.

 We wouldnt have tried to work on the webscraping as heard as we did.